-Note that our data are based on firms' self-reported information.
-Specifically, CDP collects data that firms voluntarily provide in response to a survey.
-Despite the self-reported nature of our data, we believe that the emissions information is accurate and close to actual emissions for several reasons.
-First, firms' incentive to report their emissions comes from pressure from both institutional investors and regulators who demand greater transparency about the environmental impacts of their business and how climate change affects the long-run viability of the business.
 Investors, especially long-term institutional investors such as pension funds and insurance companies, seek to understand the long-run implications of tightening climate change and environmental regulations resulting from the Paris Agreement on climate change, which was agreed upon at the end of 2015 and subsequently has begun to be implemented by most signatory countries.
 In addition, institutional investors are interested in learning about firms' exposure to climate change and environmental issues to identify business models that are at risk or less resilient.
 The consequences of misreporting can be detrimental for multinational firms that rely on institutional investment.
 Second, prior research shows that firms report emissions rates that are at least as high in their sustainability reports (like CDP) as in their annual financial reports (Depoers, Jeanjean, and Jérôme, 2016).
 Finally, a self-reporting bias is likely to attenuate results against finding supporting evidence that firms in tightly regulated countries are more likely to export pollution.
 Firms might under-report their emissions activity in foreign countries.
 If anything, our results are likely to show a lower bound for the effect, because pollution reporting is voluntary and the reporting firms may be less aggressive than non-reporters.

 To address the concern that self-reporting may affect our results, we repeat some of the tests using a subset of firms that report audited data.
 Specifically, investors of some firms have begun requiring their auditors to approve the statistics in the sustainability reports.
-We have information on whether firms had their auditors verify the CO2 information and which reporting standard they applied.7 In Section 5.4, we use this fact to provide some assurance regarding the quality of the data and hence the results.8
+We have information on whether firms had their auditors verify the CO_2 information and which reporting standard they applied.10 We use this fact to provide some assurance regarding the quality of the data and hence the results.11